 Classroom Support Services

-Grand Canyon University (GCU) provides high school teachers and administrators with resources to help students prepare for college life and beyond.
+Grand Canyon University provides high school teachers and administrators with resources to help students prepare themselves for college life and beyond.
 Participate in specific skill-building lessons with your students and work with GCU’s program development team to create a personalized college experience for your classroom.
-Visit our beautiful campus to see what college life is really like.

 Learn more below on how GCU can help you get started in supporting your college-bound students today.